 Point Lepreau Nuclear Generating Station Update

-The Station has been operating for 138 consecutive days at high power.
-The net capacity factor for February 2016 was 100 per cent.
+The net capacity factor for February 2017 was 100 per cent.
 Capacity factor is the megawatt-hour output of a generating station compared to the maximum that could be produced.
-PLNGS produced approximately 45 per cent of the total net generation from NB Power generating stations during the month.

 The Point Lepreau Nuclear Generating Station is a 660 megawatt (net) nuclear generating station and a base load contributor to the New Brunswick electrical grid.
 It produces enough non-emitting electricity to power more than 333,000 homes per year and is a foundational piece of both our domestic energy supply and our export sales.
 Point Lepreau is a major component of the generating assets that will contribute to the provincial goal of having as much as 75 per cent of the electricity used in New Brunswick coming from clean, renewable or non-emitting sources by 2020.